 Portability is also ruled by ANACOM's Regulation No. 58/2005, of 18 August, amended and republished by Regulation No. 114/2012, of 13 March.
+A project amending this regulation is currently subject to public consultation.

 8 Customer terms and conditions